makandra/cloud_test/README.md

     [bundle exec] cloud_test start [-q]
 This command will run all tagged scenarios sequantially with all browser configurations defined in the 'browsers' list in your config file.
-It run the following command for each browser:
+It runs the following command for each browser:

     CLOUD_TEST=<browser_config_name> bundle exec cucumber -t <cucumber_tag>
 You can also use the following command to execute your own test-command: